Don Carlos: 20th century and beyond

 A Vienna State Opera production, staged by Peter Konwitschny and performed in Vienna in October 2004, included all of the music excised during the Paris rehearsal period plus the ballet.
 Patrick O'Connor, writing in the Gramophone magazine, reports the ballet was "staged as 'Eboli's Dream'.
 She and Don Carlos are living in suburban bliss, and have Philip and Elisabeth round for a pizza, delivered by Rodrigo.
 Musically, the performance, apart from the Auto-da-fé scene, has a lot going for it under the direction of Bertrand de Billy."
 A DVD video recording is available.

 On 17 September 2005 a co-production directed by John Caird of the largely uncut Paris version in French between the Welsh National Opera and the Canadian Opera Company (Toronto) was premiered by the WNO at the Wales Millennium Center.
 The performance was conducted by Carlo Rizzi with Nuccia Focile as Elizabeth, Paul Charles Clarke as Don Carlos, Scott Hendricks as Rodrigue, Guang Yang as Eboli, Andrea Silvestrelli as Philippe II, and Daniel Sumegi as the Grand Inquisitor.
 The production was taken on tour to Edinburgh, Oxford, Birmingham, Bristol, Southampton and Liverpool.
 It was performed by the Canadian Opera Company in Toronto in October/November 2007 with a different cast.
 The production was performed several times by the Houston Grand Opera from 13 April 2012 until 28 April.
 The Houston production was conducted by Patrick Summers with Brandon Jovanovich as Don Carlos, Tamara Wilson as Elizabeth, Andrea Silvestrelli as Philippe II, Christine Goerke as Eboli, Scott Hendricks as Rodrigue and Samuel Ramey as the Grand Inquisitor.

-In 2017, the Opéra National de Paris performed the 1866 French version (before the ballet was composed) in a production staged by Krzysztof Warlikowski at the Bastille.
+On 10 October 2017, the Opéra National de Paris performed the 1866 French version (before the ballet was composed) in a production staged by Krzysztof Warlikowski at the Bastille.
 Conducted by Philippe Jordan, the cast included Jonas Kaufmann as Don Carlos, Sonya Yoncheva as Elisabeth, Ludovic Tézier as Rodrigue, Ildar Abdrazakov as Philippe II and Elīna Garanča as Eboli.
+The performance of 19 October was telecast live to cinemas in Europe and later that evening presented on the ARTE television channel.

+The Metropolitan Opera presented the opera in French for the first time on 28 February 2022 in the Modena version in a production by David McVicar, with tenor Matthew Polenzani in the title role and French-Canadian Yannick Nézet-Séguin conducting.
+The performance of 26 March 2022 was presented as part of the Met Opera Live in HD series, with house-conductor Patrick Furrer filling in for an ailing Nézet-Séguin.